danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 **Proteus:** [Telemakos] You are writing about me?
 As a poet writes of heroes?

 **Me:** Something like that.
 But I'm not just writing about you.
-In a way, I'm writing you.
+In a way, I'm writing all of you.
 Your story, your choices, what happens to you.

 **Proteus:** [Telemakos] That is not possible.
 I am here.
 I am on this ship.
 I can feel the wind on my face and the wood beneath my feet.
 I have memories.
 I have a mother who waits for me.
 You cannot have written me—I existed before you spoke to me.